BreadLoaph/CunkFarmer/README.md

 # CunkFarmer
-Below is the file for the farm and extentsion for extra floors.
+Below is the farm and extension for extra floors.